Toichu Aktanov Primary School and Secondary School Handwashing Station Project – Kyrgyzstan

 Kashka-Suu, Chui Oblast, Kyrgyzstan

 Kashka Suu is a primarily rural and agricultural village in Chui Oblast, located in the mountains south of Bishkek, the capital city.
 It is a small town containing only 2,000 residents, one of the smaller communities in the oblast.

-The main source of income in the area is from agriculture, although some families supplement this income by work at the school or small shops in the village, or commuting to Bishkek for work.
-The average family size is 6 and average income per family is 10,000 som a month.
+The main source of income in the area is from agriculture, although some families supplement this income by working at the school or small shops in the village, or commuting to Bishkek for work.
+The average family size is 6 and the average income per family is 10,000 som a month.

-Currently very few buildings in the village have any running water, and most individuals use public spouts.
+Currently, very few buildings in the village have any running water, and most individuals use public spouts.
 Many schools in Kyrgyzstan deal with this problem by supplying free-standing sinks in which students can top-load water daily.

 At the two schools, students and teachers haul water for drinking, cooking, and cleaning.
 Without easy access to water, students resort to washing their hands in unclean streams, or do not do so at all.

 Most students and staff eat lunch at school and use the restrooms at school.
 Students often attend school sick.
 Thus, the lack of handwashing stations has a strong effect on the level of hygiene and the spread of infectious diseases in schools.